awez/amirrajan.github.com/a-dark-room/index.md

 **Feb 27, 2013: Another Release Of A Dark Room, The Review Me Button**

 There is always a side effect to releasing a new version of the app to the App Store.
 The first is that you "lose" all the reviews for the current version of the App.
-The second is that you gate more promo codes.
+The second is that you get more promo codes.

 A Dark Room's current version has 56 five star reviews, 1 one star review, and 1 four star review.
 The app ranking was already shot to hell (relative to where it was before).
 So I figured this would be a good time to do an update.
 I added the "you better go gather wood" notification to help move the story along.
-I made more accessibilty enhancements to the game to make a little bit easier for the blind to navigate the Dusty Path.
+I made more accessibility enhancements to the game to make a little bit easier for the blind to navigate the Dusty Path.
 And I added a "review me" button to the game.
 The app is currently in the App Store's review process.
 I'll update this log as soon as I get the results/side effects from making these changes.

 **March 3, 2014: Slides Complete for my First Presentation at a Ruby User Group - 12k Lines of RubyMotion**

 A lot is still up in the air at this point.
 Version 1.4 is waiting for release.
 I've permanently dropped the price of A Dark Room to $0.99.
 I'm hoping that Owen from Pocket Tactics shows some love to A Dark Room on his website.
 I'm hoping that Leigh publishes the interview questions.
 I'm hoping that Brandon gets back to me about his thoughts on the game with any help he can provide.
-I'm hoping the RubyMotion team likes the slides I've sent them and that I'll get some visibilty with them too.
+I'm hoping the RubyMotion team likes the slides I've sent them and that I'll get some visibility with them too.
 I'm hoping that my first presentation at a Ruby user group goes well.
 Lots of hope... few answers at this point.